-Of course, most tasks you can successfully do using any of these frameworks, but each solution has its own undeniable advantages and disadvantages worth noting.
-So you need to decide which of them are the key ones for your project.
-And you can also look at other frameworks whose key advantages may suit you better than both of the previous solutions.
+Of course, you can use any of these frameworks for most tasks, but each solution has advantages and disadvantages.
+So you need to decide which ones are important for your project.
+You can also look at other frameworks whose key advantages may suit you better than both of the previous solutions.

 If you are not satisfied with Spring Boot or Quark, you may consider other alternatives such as:

-Micronaut is a Java-based framework supporting languages like Java, Kotlin, Groovy, and AOT compilation, with the main goal of providing better performance and less resource consumption.
+Micronaut is a Java-based framework that supports languages like Java, Kotlin, Groovy, and AOT compilation.
+Its main goal is to provide better performance and less resource consumption.

-It is also still young, founded in 2018 and published under the Apache 2.0 license, making its community active but not yet very large.
+Micronaut is still young, founded in 2018 and published under the Apache 2.0 license, making its community active but not yet very large.